Links on Android Authority may earn us a commission. Learn more.

 Motorola put together a fine display for the Edge, I just wish it could get a little brighter.

 What is battery life like?

-The company claims that the phone should consistently provide two days of battery life and I found that to be mostly true.
+The company claims the phone should consistently provide two days of battery life and we found that to be mostly true.
 It does depend on plenty of factors, including the setting you pick for the screen.
 In order to get through the two full days, you have to opt for the 60Hz display setting.
 With that option selected the Motorola Edge easily sailed through two full days.
 Sticking to the factory display setting (variable up to 120Hz) nets you closer to one and a half days of battery life, which is still good.
-Going with the full-speed 144Hz refresh rate gives you something like one and a quarter days of battery life.
+Going with the full-speed 144Hz refresh rate gives you something like one and one-quarter days of battery life.
 Again, that’s not bad.
 Screen-on time maxed out at close to seven hours with the phone in the auto setting.